vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

 5. Set the following environment variables:

     - vSphere Integrated Containers appliance address:<pre>export VIC_ADDRESS=<i>vic_appliance_address</i></pre>
-    - vSphere Integrated Containers Engine bundle file:<pre>export VIC_BUNDLE=vic_v1.4.0.tar.gz</pre>
+    - vSphere Integrated Containers Engine bundle file:
+      - vSphere Integrated Containers 1.4.0: <pre>export VIC_BUNDLE=vic_v1.4.0.tar.gz</pre>
+      - vSphere Integrated Containers 1.4.1 and 1.4.2: <pre>export VIC_BUNDLE=vic_v1.4.1.tar.gz</pre>

-    If you have installed a different version of the appliance, update `1.4.0` to the appropriate version in the command above.
-You can see the correct version by going to https://<i>vic_appliance_address</i>:9443/files/ in a browser.
+    vSphere Integrated Containers 1.4.1 and 1.4.2 both use the `vic_v1.4.1.tar.gz` bundle.
+You can check which version of the bundle your installation uses by going to https://<i>vic_appliance_address</i>:9443/files/ in a browser.
 If the vSphere Integrated Containers appliance was configured to expose the file server on a different port, replace 9443 with the appropriate port.
 5. Use `curl` to copy the vSphere Integrated Containers Engine binaries from the vSphere Integrated Containers appliance file server to the vCenter Server Appliance.

     Copy and paste the following command as shown:<pre>curl -kL https://${VIC_ADDRESS}:9443/files/${VIC_BUNDLE} -o ${VIC_BUNDLE}</pre>If the vSphere Integrated Containers appliance was configured to expose the file server on a different port, replace 9443 with the appropriate port.